NanoWorks-Project/NanoWorks/src/Cache/README.md

 ### Best Practices

+Keep stale data out of the cache by using short expiration timespans

 Avoid non-indexed queries against cache sets with many items.

 To optimize indexed queries against the cache, use models to track related items with <i>HashSet</i>.